srijithunni7182/llm4j/wiki/Getting-Started.md

-# Getting Started with LLM4J
+# Getting Started with Gemini ReAct Java

-This guide will help you get started with LLM4J and Google Gemini in minutes.
+This guide will help you get started with `gemini-react-java` and Google Gemini in minutes.

 ## Prerequisites